 Preheat the grill to 400 degrees F.

 Cut the dough into 2 (8-ounce) pieces.
 Stretch the dough out on a lightly floured surface with your hands.
-When the grill is at a consistent 400 to 450 degrees F (no hotter than 450), lightly brush the grill with olive oil.
+When topping is ready and grill is at a consistent 400 to 450 degrees F (no hotter than 450), lightly brush the grill with olive oil.
 Place dough directly onto the grill surface.
 Close the grill cover and cook for 4 to 5 minutes.
 About 2 minutes in, open the grill and pop the air bubbles with a fork.
 The bottom should be brown with some charred spots but not burned or underdone.
 Close lid and continue cooking.
 Remove from grill and place on a work surface with the cooked/grilled side up.

-Lower the heat on the grill to medium-low heat so that the cheese has time to melt and the bottom does not burn.
+Lower the heat on the grill to medium-low so that the cheese has time to melt and the bottom does not burn.

 Close the lid and let it cook slowly for another 5 to 10 minutes to allow the cheese to melt and so that the bottom does not burn.
 When the cheese is completely melted and the bottom is a nice even brown with some charred spots, remove from the grill to a cutting board, slice and serve.

 A viewer or guest of the show, who may not be a professional cook, provided this recipe.
 It has not been tested for home use.